Wind Hellas: Wind Hellas (2007–2021)

-On February 7, 2007, Apax Partners and TPG announced that TIM Hellas had been purchased outright by Weather Investments, the telecom holding company of Egyptian tycoon Naguib Sawiris, for 500 million Euros of equity plus 2.9 billion Euros of net debt.
+On February 7, 2007, Apax Partners and TPG announced that TIM Hellas had been purchased outright by Weather Investments, the telecom holding company of Egyptian tycoon Naguib Sawiris, for €500 million of equity plus 2.9 billion Euros of net debt.
 The company name changed to Wind Hellas on June 5, 2007, in line with Italian telecom operator Wind Telecomunicazioni.

 In December 2009, Nassos Zarkalis, previously head of Hellas Online, became CEO of Wind Hellas.

-On October 18, 2010 the principal shareholders in Wind Hellas (Mount Kellett Capital, Taconic Capital Advisers, Providence Equity, Anchorage Capital Group, Angelo Gordon and Eton Park International) took over the company and injected 420 million Euros to reduce debt and fund long-term development plans.
+On October 18, 2010 the principal shareholders in Wind Hellas (Mount Kellett Capital, Taconic Capital Advisers, Providence Equity, Anchorage Capital Group, Angelo Gordon and Eton Park International) took over the company and injected €420 million to reduce debt and fund long-term development plans.

 Acquisition by the United Group and merger with Nova Greece (2021–present)

-On August 16, 2021 it was announced that United Group, which owns Nova Greece, had purchased Wind Hellas for about 1 billion euros after weeks of negotiations with the shareholders of Wind Hellas, and then on January 2, 2023 WIND Hellas merged into Nova Greece, abandoning its own brand in favor of that of the acquiring company.
+On August 16, 2021, it was announced that United Group, which owns Nova Greece, had purchased Wind Hellas for about €1 billion after weeks of negotiations with the shareholders of Wind Hellas.
+Then on January 2, 2023 WIND Hellas merged into Nova Greece, abandoning its own brand in favor of that of the acquiring company.